PaddlePaddle/PaddleSeg/docs/pr/pr/pr.md

 pre-commit
 ```

-Repeat the above steps until the pre-comit format check does not report an error as follows:
+Repeat the above steps until the pre-commit format check does not report an error as follows:

 ![img](../images/003_precommit_pass.png)